Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 To collaborate with others both inside and outside the organization, content no longer stays behind a firewall&mdash;it can roam everywhere across devices, apps, and services.
 When this data roams, you want it to be protected in a way that meets the org's business and compliance policies.

 Sensitivity labels let you classify and protect your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.

+However, adopting a company-wide information protection framework involves a culture shift and therefore requires strong support from the executive team.

 Sensitivity labels can be applied manually using the [Sensitivity Bar](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#sensitivity-bar) in the Office apps.
 Sensitivity labels also have [PDF support](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#pdf-support).